frankframework/frank-manual/docs/source/deploying/tomcatBasic.rst

 #.
 You are in the Adapter Status screen (number 1).
 Please click "Configuration messages" (number 2) to see that there are no error messages.
 You should see tabs "myConfig" (number 3) and "deploymentTomcat" (number 4).
 #.
 If you have errors, you can click "Environment Variables" (number 5).
 Using Ctrl-F you can check whether property ``configurations.myConfig.directory`` is defined.
 #.
+If you have errors, you can also examine the output produced by Tomcat.
+If you are using docker, use the command ``docker logs tomcat-frank``.
+#.
 If you have no errors, you can proceed to testing your deployed configuration.
 Press "Testing" in the figure below.
 The "Testing" menu item expands as shown:

    .. image:: frankConsoleFindTestTools.jpg